 There are two types of flu vaccines: the injection and the nasal spray.
 Injectable flu vaccines usually contain killed strains of types A and B flu virus, and help your body to provide immunity to these two common strains of the flu.
 The nasal spray vaccine contains a live, but weakened version of the same strains.
 Several clinical studies have shown that the annual flu vaccine is 70 to 90 percent effective against influenza.
 What this means is that while a person reduces her or his individual risk of getting the flu after having received the flu vaccine for that year, it is still possible to get sick from the illness.
 Any immunity from these vaccines is short-lived, however, and with the influenza virus changing each year, vaccination must be repeated annually to continue protection.
 Whatever protection you do get doesn't kick in until about two weeks after getting the vaccine.

-Considering the flu vaccine may be in limited supply in some years, who is given priority for receiving the vaccine early in the flu season?
-The following groups of people are recommended to get the flu vaccine in October and November each year since they are at increased risk for serious complications from the flu, including pneumonia, hospitalizations, and death:
+Given that the flu vaccine is in short supply during some flu seasons, certain populations are recommend to get vaccinated first or earlier in the season.
+It's advised that the following groups of people get the flu vaccine in October and November each year since they are at increased risk for serious complications from the flu, including pneumonia, hospitalizations, and death:

 - Individuals who are aged 50 years and older